rg77/Gesture-recognition-based-Presentation-Control/README.md

 # Gesture-recognition-based-Presentation-Control
-Gesture recognition program using the OpenCV library and implemented using the  C++ lang., to control presentations using just one's hand.
+Gesture recognition program to control presentations using just one's hand.It is implemented using the OpenCV library in c++ lang.